Enhydriodon: Skull

 There are currently only two known partial skulls that are attributed to Enhydriodon: one of E. sivalensis of the Siwalik Hills and the other of E. dikikae of the Awash Valley.
 It is currently unknown whether the skulls' features of either species are well-representative of other species of Enhydriodon, but the known E. dikikae and E. sivalensis skulls have somewhat different features from each other.

 The E. sivalensis skull, identified as belonging to a fully-grown individual, is relatively well-preserved with identifiable temporal crests, frontal, maxillae, premaxillae, nasal, muzzle, and palatine bone parts.
 However, it has also suffered from wear and being slightly twisted clockwise.
 Most notably, the dental arch is complete, although the left M1 and left I1 are both missing and most of the teeth are broken from their crowns.
 It has a large brain case, a broad and short muzzle, and a large nasal opening.
 Outlines of the orbits around the skull's frontals can also be identified.

 The broken skull belonging to E. dikikae contains a short and non-prognathic snout, parts of the orbits, a nearly complete upper dental arch that is missing both I1s and a right I2, and part of the lower jaw.
-The muzzle on the E. dikikae skull is short, a small anterior orbital border positioned just above the posterior side of a canine.
+The muzzle on the E. dikikae skull is short, a small anterior orbital border positioned just above the posterior side of the canine.
 The front part of the snout is identified as short, thereby comparable with the snout of Enhydra.
-Although the evolution of bunodont otters like Enhydriodon are unclear, it is proposed that E. dikikae's short snout and very large canine size both clearly make the species different-looking and more evolutionarily derived than E. sivalensis.
+Although the evolution of bunodont otters like Enhydriodon is unclear, it is proposed that E. dikikae's short snout and very large canine size both clearly make the species different-looking and more evolutionarily derived (or evolutionarily recent) than E. sivalensis.